 Abstract

-- Thread are managed entirely in User Space.
-They run on top of a Runtime System.
+- Thread are managed entirely in User Space, running on top of a Runtime System.
 A user thread library is used to implement the threads

-- Each process needs its own private Thread Table, unlike the thread table managed by the kernel for kernel threads
+- Each process maintains its own private thread table, in contrast to the thread table managed by the kernel for kernel threads

 Important

-Thread can be implemented on an kernel that does not support threads.
+Portability: Threads can be implemented on a kernel that does not natively support threads.

-If an user thread starts running, no other User Thread in that Process will ever run unless the first thread voluntarily gives up the CPU.
-Within a single process, there is no Interrupts (中断), making it impossible to schedule processes in a round-robin fashion.
+If a user thread starts running, no other user thread in the same process will execute unless the first thread voluntarily relinquishes the CPU.
+Within a single process, there are no Interrupts (中断), making it impossible to schedule threads in a round-robin manner.

-Implementing Interrupts (中断) in Runtime System is resource intensive.
+Implementing Interrupts (中断) in the Runtime System is resource-intensive.

 Runtime System

-- Contains a Thread Scheduler in User Space for User Thread
+- Contains a Thread Scheduler in User Space for managing User Thread

 Scheduler Activations